Metrocenter (Phoenix, Arizona): Decline and renovations

 The mall started to decline economically after the 1980s; as the Phoenix area expanded, many of the immediate residential neighborhoods bordering Metrocenter became less middle-class/upscale and more working-class in demographics.
 Newer malls, such as Paradise Valley Mall and Fiesta Mall seized market share from Metrocenter in the Phoenix Metropolitan Area.
 In addition to increased competition, crime in the mall's neighborhood and parking lot increased.
 Local car enthusiasts started cruising the mall in the early ‘80s, driving their cars around the property and socializing.
 Later Phoenix Police began blocking traffic for the "cruisers", which also inconvenienced mall goers and led to a decline in weekend patronage.

-In 1992–93 Metrocenter underwent a renovation that was completed by The Weitz Company General Contractors.
+In 1992–93 Metrocenter underwent a renovation designed by San Diego–based Callison Architecture.
+The work was completed by The Weitz Company General Contractors.

-In January 2004, Metrocenter was sold by DVM Co., a joint venture of Simon Property Group and Rusty Lyon, Jr., to a joint venture of The Macerich Company and AEW Capital Management.
+In January 2004, Metrocenter was sold by DVM Co., a joint venture of Simon Property Group and Rusty Lyon Jr., to a joint venture of The Macerich Company and AEW Capital Management.
 The new ownership brought back the founding developer, Westcor, by now an Arizona retail giant and subsidiary of The Macerich Co., to manage the property.

 In 2005, several of the mall's retail stores that appeared in Bill and Ted's Excellent Adventure, such as Oshman's Sporting Goods and Casual Corner, closed in accordance with the chains' foldings, and were replaced by newer stores.
 Facing large vacancies, in 2005–2006, the exterior of the mall was improved.
 The parking lot was repaved and 35 percent more lighting was added.
 New "Metrocenter" signs were placed above the mall's entrances.
 More than 300 trees were removed (most of them eucalyptus) and desert-friendly landscaping was planted.

 Metrocenter's interior was revamped in 2007.
 Diaper-changing stations and attendants were added to the restrooms.
 A nursing room, Wi-Fi access, and a community room with seating for up to 100 were added to the mall.
 The food court and play center were remodeled.
 In November 2007, a closed-circuit camera television system was installed that is sophisticated enough to read the license plate number of any car in the mall's parking lot.
 Public view monitors were installed at the entrances to the mall showing that entrance to people as they entered the mall.

 On April 6, 2010 Jones Lang LaSalle took over management and 15% ownership of Metrocenter Mall from Westcor.